10 Reasons To Take the Red-Eye Flight

 With less air and runway traffic compared to morning and afternoon flights, late night flights tend to arrive and depart on time.

 9. Late night flights allow you to manage your appetite.

 Like work, eating habits always seem to get thrown off by morning or mid-day flights.
-With a late night flight, though, it’s possible to eat breakfast and lunch, and to pack a light snack for the plane.
+With a red-eye flight, though, it’s possible to eat breakfast and lunch, and to pack a light snack for the plane.

 10. Late night flights leave you less prone to losing stuff.